Activists say police actions in Emalahleni, Mpumalanga are increasingly frequent and may be retaliation for recent civil society actions.

 “As an attorney, I was shocked at the violence we are hearing about,” says Women Legal Resource Centre attorney Mosima Kekana in the press release, which also accuses Witbank officers of carrying out unwarranted raids and unlawful arrests.

-Witbank station commander Brigadier Delisewa Motha has denied allegations of wrongdoing, including that women have been denied access to antiretrovirals or medical care.
+Witbank station commander Brigadier Delisiwe Motha has denied allegations of wrongdoing, including that women have been denied access to antiretrovirals or medical care.

 “The raids that we conduct are lawful, I don’t understand what is meant when they are called unlawful.
 Stopping crime is part of our job and we will continue to do so,” she says.